cybertraining-dsc/sp21-599-359/project/index.md

 In line with the above research, an ensemble of networks for predicting molecular activity was planned for this project, using the Merck dataset, and hyperparameter configurations found optimal by the cited authors.
 Recognized optimal activation functions, for different neural network types and prediction types [^4], were also earmarked for use on the project.

-## 3. Project Timeline

-The timeline for execution of the above was planned as follows: A working fully connected network solution was scheduled for development by April 9th, 2021.
-This was to be followed by an ensemble model that would employ a convolutional neural network with the fully connected network.
-This was scheduled for completion by April 23rd, 2021.
-A full report of the work done was scheduled for completion by May 2nd , 2021.

 ## 4. Project Implementation